jwtk/jjwt/README.md

 <a name="compression"></a>
 ## Compression

-**The JWT specification only standardizes this feature for JWEs (Encrypted JWTs) and not JWSs (Signed JWTs), however JJWT supports both**.
-If you are positive that a JWS you create with JJWT will _also_ be parsed with JJWT, you can use this feature with JWSs, otherwise it is best to only use it for JWEs.
+**The JWT specification only standardizes this feature for JWEs (Encrypted JWTs) and not Unprotected JWTs or JWSs (Signed JWTs), however JJWT supports all three**.
+If you are positive that a JWT you create with JJWT will _also_ be parsed with JJWT, you can use this feature with any JWT, otherwise it is best to only use it for JWEs.

 If a JWT's `payload` is sufficiently large - that is, it is a large content byte array or JSON with a lot of name/value pairs (or individual values are very large or verbose) - you can reduce the size of the compact JWT by